serenaives/comp0034-cw1-i-serenaives/README.md

 leaderboard.

 The code for this stage of the project is in the folder [/coursework_2](/coursework_2).
-The structure of the code is as follows.
+The structure of the code is as follows:
 - `dashboard` contains the code from the Dash app used in coursework 1 with some minor adjustments to code structure (splitting layouts and callbacks) and style (made colour scheme consistent with the rest of the web app) that were necessary for integrating it within the Flask app